-When inclement weather occurs during school hours and it is deemed necessary to dismiss early from school, an announcement will be made by KTJJ radio station (98.5 FM) and television stations 2, 4, and 5.
+When inclement weather occurs during school hours and it is deemed necessary to dismiss early from school, an announcement will be made by television stations 2, 4, and 5.
 Parents will also be contacted if it is necessary for them to pick up their child/children.
 A text message will be sent for emergencies or inclement weather.
 To join the text message service, text "@stjoac" to 81010.

-When inclement weather occurs the day or evening before the next school day, a "no school" announcement will be broadcast by the above-mentioned radio and TV stations.
+When inclement weather occurs the day or evening before the next school day, a "no school" announcement will be broadcast by the above-mentioned TV stations.

 On days when there is a slight covering of ice or snow on the roadways and when the predicted temperature will cause melting to take place early in the day, our "snow schedule" will be in effect and school will begin at 9:00 a.m.
-This later starting time will be announced on the radio and TV stations, as "St. Joachim School will be following the snow schedule".
+This later starting time will be announced on the TV stations, as "St. Joachim School will be following the snow schedule".